itchio/itch/simple.md

 ## Modclean

-modclean can be entirely deprecated - instead removing everything except `valet`.
+modclean can be entirely deprecated - instead removing everything except `@itchio/valet`.

-As for `valet`, the whole `target` directory can be wiped, and `native/index.node` can be stripped.
+As for `@itchio/valet`, the whole `target` directory can be wiped, and `native/index.node` can be stripped.
 Remains to be seen whether stripping breaks anything with a Go library statically linked.